kelvinlegacy/mission23_wiki/The-Servants-of-the-Creator.md

 Micah (or “the asshole”) is the instigator and Thomas (or “the general”) is the regulator.
 Neither have ever sat on a cloud, and while Micah plays the piano and Thomas the guitar, neither play a harp.

 The tasks they are given to do have one primary focus: life.
 Making sure it continues and thrives.
+Life is always the number one priority of the Creator and His servants.